-SABB paid an interim dividend of SAR 1,075 million as approved by the Board of Directors, to the shareholders from the net income of the Group for the first half of 2021.
-This resulted in a SAR 0.50 per share for Saudi shareholders' net of Zakat (2020: Nil).
+During the year, SABB paid the final dividend of SAR 702 million as approved by the Board of Directors, to the shareholders of the Group for the year 2021.
+This resulted in SAR 0.36 per share for Saudi shareholders, net of Zakat.
 The income tax of the foreign shareholders was deducted from their share of the dividends.